vasu31dev/playwright-ts/README.md

 - `AssertUtils.ts`: Contains functions for adding soft and hard assertions in your tests.
 - `Timeouts.ts`: Contains static timeouts to use along with different functions or to override the existing default timeouts using functional options

-Here are few examples of how to use utility function:
+Here are a few examples of how to use the utility function:

 ### LocatorUtils